LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 One problem with consultations is that they often use current usage as a proxy for demand, which is short-term planning.
 Current usage is too easily misleading - affected by opening hours, variations in measuring usage, current service offer from the libraries, as well as marketing.
 The actual population count of an area has its flaws, but it indicates potential usage.

 The House of Commons library published a report on the classification of towns and cities.
-It included specific levels of population for classifying settlements:
+It included specific levels of population to classify settlements:

 > **Core Cities**: twelve major population and economic centres<br/>**Other Cities**: other settlements with a population of more than 175,000<br/>**Large Towns**: settlements with a population between 60,000 and 174,999<br/>**Medium Towns**: settlements with a population between 25,000 and 59,999<br/>**Small Towns**: settlements with a population between 7,500 and 24,999.<br/>**Villages and small communities**: settlements with a population of less than 7,500.
 >